 Different oils have different properties and thus, different effects on your skin.
 If you don’t know which oil works the best for you, it’s time to find out!
 If you have a favorite oil, consider switching it up during the summer months.
 Sun can dry out the skin, causing some people to produce extra oil, and causing others to show signs of aging.

-- Coconut oil: If you’re feeling drier than normal, coconut oil is your best friend.
+If you’re feeling drier than normal, coconut oil is your best friend.
 Known to soothe, it’s also a good oil to use after you’ve been outside.
 Coconut oil is also known for its excellent moisturizing properties, making it an ideal choice to combat the drying effects of the sun.
 You can consider trying our Coconut Body Oil in our skin care collections for summer.

 Wondering which essential oil to choose?
 Here are a few favorites: